I’m Maya Benattar, a music therapist and psychotherapist in New York City.

 Music and creativity can connect you directly to your past, present, and future selves – cutting through the chatter and BS straight to memory, emotion and hope.

 Women deserve to be loud, messy, sensitive, angry, shy and loved for exactly who they are.
 You can show up as a more bold, bad-ass, kind and loving version of yourself than ever before.

-I’ll invite you to move out of your head (where you likely spend too much time anyway) and into your body, using mindfulness and breathing and your own music to help you slow down and reconnect with your inner world, feelings that may be totally unfamiliar or uncomfortable to you.
+I’ll invite you to move out of your head (where you probably spend too much time anyway) and into your body, using mindfulness and breathing and your own music to help you slow down and reconnect with your inner world, feelings that may be totally unfamiliar or uncomfortable to you.

 You can get by with how things are, but you’re ready for more.
 You’ve gotten used to living with your anxiety, but it’s a struggle.
 Things are hectic, your mind just never stops.